dougalstanton/dougalstanton.net/pages/bjj-training-diary.markdown

 title: BJJ Training Diary
 ---

 A collection of notes and thoughts from learning jiujitsu at [Cross Combat] [cc] in Tollcross.
+I'm not going to concentrate too heavily on techniques because there's no way I could hope describe even what I can remember.
+Just look at YouTube.

 [cc]: <http://www.crosscombat.co.uk> "Cross Combat home page"